syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/10.resource-limits-quota-usage/docs.en.md

 ## Reasoning behind resource limits

 The SysEleven Stack imposes resource limits per region on customer projects.
 This may sound a little bit bossy, given the fact that our customers have access to plans where they pay on-demand what they use.
 Couldn't we waive all restrictions and let customers use what they want?
-For the time being, we decided to stick with quota limits, because they server for the following purposes:
+For the time being, we decided to stick with quota limits, because they serve for the following purposes:

 ### Infrastructure protection